savancd/Computer-Science-and-Software-Engineering/operating_systems/linux/linux_structure/root/root_directory.md

+# This is root directory, where evething begins,

 ## The Linux filesystem is organized in tree structure with the
 ## main directory *root* at the top of hierarchy.